 If case of network sharing with multiple cell ID broadcast with shared X2-C signalling transport, as specified in TS 36.300 [15], the GNB STATUS INDICATION message shall contain the Interface Instance Indication IE to identify the corresponding interface instance.

+If the S1-U Path Status Information IE is included in the GNB STATUS INDICATION message, the eNB shall consider the status of the S1-U path between the IP addresses indicated in the IE has changed.
+The new status is indicated in the Status IE in the S1-U Path Status Information IE.